Looped ReLU MLPs May Be All You Need as Practical Programmable Computers: PRELIMINARY

 One bit is not capable of representing the integers or floats or other data types used in modern computers.
 Thus, we introduce the $d$-bits data vector as follows: \begin{definition}[$d$-Bits Data] We define data as $v \in \{ -1, 1\}^d$ using two's complement.
 Here, data dimension $d$ means the number of bits, and the data type can be int32 or float64 in a computer. \end{definition}

 In this work, we consider all data as integers.
 Specifically, we use $2$'s complement to represent the integer.
-It is worth mention that the data type can be easily extend.
-Due to the limitation of the space, we temporary consider only the integer data.
+It is worth mentioning that the data type can be easily extended.
+Due to the space limitation, we temporarily consider only integer data.

 \begin{definition}[$2$’s Complement] For a $d$-bit data value $v \in \{ -1, 1\}^d$, which represents an integer with bits $b_d, b_{d-1}, \ldots, b_2, b_1$, where $b_i \in \{\pm 1\}$ for $i \in [d]$, we denote $b_d$ as the most significant bit (MSB).